TheYellowArchitect/doubledamnation/README.md

 ### Contributing
 I welcome all pull requests that fix bugs, and refactor ugly parts of the code.

-If you are new to the project, I suggest you avoid the following classes, because they are definitely the most horrible and unreadable in the entire codebase.
+If you are new to the project, I suggest you avoid the below classes, because they are by far the most horrible and unreadable in the entire codebase.
 Even I who wrote them, am having difficulties with them, because they are bloated.
 That's what happens when you write big systems without even knowing the basics.

 - `EnemyBehaviour`
 - `WarriorMovement`